-Subject Code Subject Name Credits A Allotted Total ST-104 PRACTICALS Theory Practical 1 51-104 PRACTICALS 4 4 Course Objective software like E 3.
-To make the str ems and solving t xcel and other re hem on comput levant software ne statistical tec ers using Statistical etc., hniques in the Real life.
+Subject Code Subject Name Credits A Allotted Total ST-104 PRACTICALS Theory Practical 4 51-104 PRACTICALS 4 4 Course Objective 2.
+To write proble software like E3.
+To make the str To write different problems manually solving through calculators.
+To write problems and solving them on computers using Statistical software like Excel and other relevant software etc., To make the students to apply the statistical techniques in the Real life To know the statistical analysis using R software.
 Course Out comes Techniques computers.
 2. Linear alge as one hot of 3.
 Applying li s ar e solved by exe en working with nensionality red blems in real lif e situations.